 While criminal justice reform is the core of our mission, we recognize that no issue can be addressed in isolation.
 So we collaborate with other community organizations and engage in a broad range of advocacy areas—from homelessness to the 'school-to-prison pipeline'.

 Ending homelessness has been the underlying motivation for our work.
 We mitigate homelessness by (i) providing direct services to homeless veterans; (ii) providing policy and research support as a member of the Coalition to End Unconstitutional Tax Foreclosures; and (iii) advocating changes to regular landlord tenant court practice.

 Street Democracy, with the ACLU of Michigan, Michigan State Conference NAACP, 482Forward, Michigan Protection & Advocacy Service, and Student Advocacy Center, leads an effort to provide schools consultation regarding new legislation ending zero-tolerance policies.

 Worker cooperatives are businesses that allow workers to become owners with little barrier-to-entry.
 We work with our partner Grace-in-Action to incubate and grow worker cooperatives in SW Detroit.

 Charles directs our legal services program to homeless veterans and leads our education policy work.
-When he isn't here, he is either all bundled up going down the slopes or in his pajamas binging on Netflix.
+When he isn't here, he is either going down the slopes or in his pajamas binging on Netflix.